 How to remove a switch hold?

-– Copy of signed lease
+– A copy of the signed lease

 – A notarized affidavit from the landlord